 Located on Church Street, this lovely cottage stood in for the home of Lily and James Potter in Harry Potter and the Sorcerer’s Stone.
 It features in the flashback scenes of the night Voldemort arrived in Godric’s Hollow and murdered Harry’s parents.
 Obviously, this place looks far more cheerful in real life than it appears in the movie, so you’ll have to try extra hard to imagine the menacing, cloaked figure of Voldemort opening the cottage’s wooden gate and making his way up to the house while you’re here.

 Fun Fact: In later movies, an entirely different cottage was used for the Potters’ home in Godric’s Hollow.
-You’ll be able to see it in the backlot of the Warner Brothers Studio in London if you purchase a ticket for one of their tours.
+You’ll be able to see it in the backlot of the Warner Bros.
+Studio in London when you reserve a spot on The Making of Harry Potter tour.

 Horace Slughorn’s Hideout